 Whether it be consistent meetings or offsite company events, practices need to be actioned to connect your employees and help your culture grow.
 However, these practices need to be refreshed and reactive to the changes in your organisation.
 Even an annual meeting on a tropical island can become meaningless if it wasn’t thought out properly.

-Poorly constructed processes can put a damper on your culture, but there’s a huge amount of evidence proving that well constructed processes and procedures actually improve team culture.
-By clarifying processes you can set clear outcomes and boundaries, this allows your team to be more productive and therefore improves morale.
-Quality systems include goal setting, feedback processes, development plans, and rewards.
+Most processes and systems tend to put a damper on a culture so it’s best to focus on productive and positive systems such as goal setting, feedback processes, development plans, and rewards.
 These systems cater to the well being and growth of your staff and aids in creating the culture you’re after.

 Creating a culture is definitely something that requires time – it doesn’t happen overnight.
 It takes building trust and understanding the people in your organisation.
 Respond to their needs, and you’ll be more likely to keep them around.